hackersid554/Water-Reminder/README.md

 # Water-Reminder
-This is a college Assignment
+I have done this as a college assignment